lapps/org.lappsgrid.examples/README.md

 Service vendors can generate metadata JSON at compile or in runtime.
 We will go through two ways to generate metadata in this tutorial.
 However developers are always allowed to generate this string in their own ways.

-## Generating metadata with ServiceMetadata class
+## Generating metadata with `Metadata` module

-One way to generate a JSON object is to use [`metadata`](http://lapps.github.io/org.lappsgrid.metadata/) module in lappsgrid.
+One way to generate a JSON object is to use [`metadata`](http://lapps.github.io/org.lappsgrid.metadata/) module.
 `metadata` module has these classes for generating JSON string:

+* [`ServiceMetadata`](http://lapps.github.io/org.lappsgrid.metadata/index.html?org/lappsgrid/metadata/ServiceMetadata.html): provides JSON schema for a `ProcessingService` as well as getters and setters.
 * [`DataSourceMetadata`](http://lapps.github.io/org.lappsgrid.metadata/index.html?org/lappsgrid/metadata/DataSourceMetadata.html): provides JSON schema for a `DataSource` serive as well as getters and setters.
-* [`ServiceMetadata`](http://lapps.github.io/org.lappsgrid.metadata/index.html?org/lappsgrid/metadata/ServiceMetadata.html): provides JSON schema for a `ProcessingService` as well as getters and setters.
 * [`IOSpecification`](http://lapps.github.io/org.lappsgrid.metadata/index.html?org/lappsgrid/metadata/IOSpecificatoin.html): provides JSON schema for a specification for input and output.

 For WhitespaceTokenizer, we will use ServiceMetadata and IOSpecification classes.
 Using these classes should be very straightforward.
 See the below snippet.